TikTok STEM Feed Creator Interviews

 • Prefer creators that also post on TikTok

-• (6) low volume STEM Feed creators* that post primarily on TikTok
+• (6) TikTok STEM Feed creators that post infrequently

 • Recruited via back-end pulls